EXOTIC SKI FORUMS

 As I explored other surfaces and pitches at various speeds, the Helix immediately became a partner...fun, quick, responsive and had a great communication underfoot.
 The bamboo core definitely has a fun property to it.
 Similar in feedback underfoot to the DPS RP112 hybrid, with a different shape.
 I kept wanting to find deep snow to play with, or crud to cut into, but with only hardpack, the ski was still fun, fun, fun, and that's what it's all about.

 Analogies: (this ski is like...)

-5' 11", 190 lbs.
-Expert groomed-surface carver, "old-style" race inspired, "foot steerer" with fairly sensitive edging feel.
+5' 11", 180 lbs.
+52 year-old expert groomed-surface carver, "old-style" race inspired, "foot steerer" with fairly sensitive edging feel.
 Loves to hold long arcs with lots of pressure on the downhill ski (you know the type), but also loves the feel of both skis on-edge leaving tiny railroad track edge tracks.
-Not an instructor, but 10 year coach for youth race team in New England (bulletproof is the norm).
+Loves powder when it's not tracked out.
+Trees and odd terrain angles are fun.